-For those discharges to non-WOTUS protected surface waters, if the parameter includes an analysis solely for total metals, the permittee may substitute the dissolved fraction for that parameter when conducting metals sampling in Part 8 if as long as there is a SWQS in the non-WOTUS protected surface water for that parameter that is expressed as dissolved.
+For those discharges to non-WOTUS protected surface waters, if the parameter includes an analysis for total metals, the permittee can substitute the dissolved fraction for that parameter as long as there is a SWQS in the non-WOTUS protected surface water for that parameter that is expressed as dissolved.
 The metals that are subject to the dissolved fraction and may have a SWQS in a non-WOTUS protected surface water include: cadmium, chromium III, copper, lead, nickel, silver and zinc.
 Otherwise monitoring shall be for total metals.